 Cargo traffic on the rise

 India has 12 major and 200 non-major/intermediate ports (under state government administration).
-Jawaharlal Nehru Port Trust is the largest major port in India, while Mudra is the largest private port in India.
-Cargo traffic in the country stood at 1072.23 MT in 2015-16 and is expected to rise to 2500 MT by 2024-25 from 1,072.23 MT in 2015-16.
+Jawaharlal Nehru Port Trust is the largest major port in India, while Mudra is the largest private port.
+Cargo traffic in the country is expected to rise to 2500 MT by 2024-25 from 1,072.23 MT in 2015-16.
 The major ports in India collectively handled 679.4 MT of cargo during 2017-18 compared to 648.4 MT a year ago; thereby registering a growth of 4.8%.

 - Cargo traffic handled by India’s major ports increased 5.5% y-o-y to 113.6 mn tonnes (MT) during April-May 2017

-- 118 maritime projects (USD 7.7 bn investment) have been approved in the last four years
+- 118 maritime projects requiring USD 7.7 bn investment have been approved in the last four years

 - Total cargo traffic (Apr-Dec 2016)